 - 1. Submit Graduate College Application.
 The first step in applying to a graduate program at Arizona State University (ASU) is completing the application to the Graduate College at ASU and submitting all application materials cited in the Graduate Catalog.
-To apply: http://graduate.asu.edu/admissions/. - Assemble the following materials.
+To apply: http://graduate.asu.edu/admissions/. - 2.
+Assemble the following materials.
 Supplemental materials may be submitted electronically: letters of recommendation, resume/vita, and personal goal statement.

-"Internship" is defined as the clinical placement at a community mental health agency approved by the MAS-MFT faculty.
+1 "Internship" is defined as the clinical placement at a community mental health agency approved by the MAS-MFT faculty.
 "Practicum" is defined as the MAS-MFT program class in which a student must be registered and enrolled for the entire duration of the internship.

-&lt;sup>2 If a student does not complete the required total of 300 direct client contact hours by semester's end in December of year two, the student will be required to register for additional semester hours of practicum in order to complete the internship/practicum.
+2 If a student does not complete the required total of 300 direct client contact hours by semester's end in December of year two, the student will be required to register for additional semester hours of practicum in order to complete the internship/practicum.
 The number of semester hours will depend on the size of the deficiency and will be determined by MAS-MFT faculty.

 - a.
 Resume/Vita Current Resume or Vita.
 Please include educational history, academic honors, awards/scholarships/fellowships, publications, membership in professional organizations, volunteer activities, and employment history. - b.
 Letters of Recommendation.
 Three letters of recommendation, including at least one from an undergraduate instructor.
-Letters from employers, supervisors or other professional mentors are also acceptable, but letters from friends or family are not. - c.
+Letters from employers, supervisors or other professional mentors are also acceptable, but letters from friends or family are not.
+In extenuating circumstances when an applicant has been out of school for a number of years and is unable to contact a former undergraduate instructor for a letter, three professional letters are acceptable.
+Applicants should, however, make every effort to secure at least one letter from an undergraduate instructor. - c.
 Personal Goal Statement.
 In three pages or less (double-spaced) please describe the following: - i.
 What has lead to your decision to apply to this MFT Program? - ii.
 What are your professional goals and aspirations? - iii.
 What are the strengths you have that will help you succeed in this program? - iv.
 What, if any, clinical and/or research experiences do you have (either paid or volunteer)?